Identification schemes

 • \( \mathbb{Z}_{p}^{*} \) is \( \left| \mathbb{Z}_{p}^{*} \right| = \phi(p) = p-1 \) where \( p \) is a prime number

-If we e.g. chose the elements \( x \), \( a \) and \( b \) from the group \( \mathbb{Z}_{p}^{*} \) and want to compute \( x^{a + b} \: mod \: p \), then in the exponent we actually compute \( a + b \) modulo the order of the group, i.e. \( a + b \: mod \: (p-1) \) because \( \left| \mathbb{Z}_{p}^{*} \right| = \phi(p) = p-1 \).
+If, for example, we choose the elements \( x \), \( a \), and \( b \) from the group \( \mathbb{Z}_{p}^{*} \) and want to compute \( x^{a + b} \: mod \: p \), then in the exponent we actually compute \( a + b \) modulo the order of the group, i.e., \( a + b \: mod \: (p-1) \) because \( \left| \mathbb{Z}_{p}^{*} \right| = \phi(p) = p-1 \).
 So, what we actually compute is \( x^{a + b \: mod \: (p-1)} \: mod \: p \).
-The same is true if we had chosen one of the other groups; We always compute modulo the order of the group in the exponent.
-Therefore, next time you look at an equation from a cryptosystem and wonder why they suddenly compute e.g. modulo \( p-1 \) instead of modulo \( p \), then it's because the equation is used in the exponent of some integer.
+The same is true if we had chosen one of the other groups: we always compute modulo the order of the group in the exponent.
+Therefore, next time you look at an equation from a cryptosystem and wonder why they suddenly compute, for example, modulo \( p-1 \) instead of modulo \( p \), it is because the equation is used in the exponent of some integer.

-In the following we use the group \( \mathbb{Z}_{p} \) as an example for simplicity, but we could have chosen any group.
+In the following, we use the group \( \mathbb{Z}_{p} \) as an example for simplicity, but any group could be chosen.

-There exist an element \( g \) in the group of integers \( \mathbb{Z}_{p} \) (see "The group of integers and units" for more information), where \( p \) is a prime number, whose powers gives every elements in the set of units \( \mathbb{Z}_{p}^{*} \), i.e. there exists an integer \( g \) in \( \mathbb{Z}_{p} \) such that:
+There exists an element \( g \) in the group of integers \( \mathbb{Z}_{p} \) (see "The group of integers and units" for more information), where \( p \) is a prime number, whose powers generate every element in the set of units \( \mathbb{Z}_{p}^{*} \).
+That is, there exists an integer \( g \) in \( \mathbb{Z}_{p} \) such that:

 \( \mathbb{Z}_{p}^{*} = \{ g^{1} \: mod \: p, g^{2} \: mod \: p, g^{3} \: mod \: p, \dots, g^{p-1} \: mod \: p \} \)

-where \( g^{p-1} \: mod \: p = 1 \) because \( p-1 \: mod \: (p-1) = 0 \) (remember that the order of \( \mathbb{Z}_{p}^{*} \) is \( p-1 \) and we compute modulo the order of the group in the exponent of \( g \) because \( g \) belongs to the group \( \mathbb{Z}_{p}^{*} \)) and \( g^{0} = 1 \).
-Such a \( g \) is called a generator or a primitive root of the group and it's denoted as \( \left< g \right> = \mathbb{Z}_{p}^{*} \).
+where \( g^{p-1} \: mod \: p = 1 \) because \( p-1 \: mod \: (p-1) = 0 \) (remember that the order of \( \mathbb{Z}_{p}^{*} \) is \( p-1 \), and we compute modulo the order of the group in the exponent of \( g \) because \( g \) belongs to the group \( \mathbb{Z}_{p}^{*} \)), and \( g^{0} = 1 \).
+Such a \( g \) is called a generator or a primitive root of the group, and it's denoted as \( \left< g \right> = \mathbb{Z}_{p}^{*} \).
 We also say that the order of \( g \) is \( ord(g) = p-1 \) because \( g \) generates the group \( \mathbb{Z}_{p}^{*} \) with \( p-1 \) elements.

-To make it clear we look at an example with the prime number 5.
-We remember that \( \mathbb{Z}_{5}^{*} = \{ 1, 2, 3, 4 \} \) (see "The group of integers and units" for the example).
-The group \( \mathbb{Z}_{5}^{*} \) has 2 as a generator because the powers of 2 generates every elements in the group, i.e. \( \left< 2 \right> = \mathbb{Z}_{5}^{*} \):
+To clarify, let's look at an example with the prime number 5.
+Recall that \( \mathbb{Z}_{5}^{*} = \{ 1, 2, 3, 4 \} \) (see "The group of integers and units" for the example).
+The group \( \mathbb{Z}_{5}^{*} \) has 2 as a generator because the powers of 2 generate every element in the group, i.e., \( \left< 2 \right> = \mathbb{Z}_{5}^{*} \):

 • \( 2^{1} \: mod \: 5 = 2 \)